-DFLTI is the technical adviser for the Greek Manpower Recruitment Organisation (OAED) in terms of distance interpreting services.
+DFLTI is the technical advisor for the Greek Manpower Recruitment Organisation (OAED) in terms of remote interpreting services.

-Within the context of this collaboration, DFLTI is responsible for:
+Within the framework of this collaboration, DFLTI is responsible for:

-- Training OAED's employees on the fundamental principles of Interpreting as well as the specific nature of interpreting for foreign citizens
+- OAED employees’ training on fundamental Interpreting principles as well as the specific nature of interpreting for foreign citizens

-For the very first time, a public entity uses interpreting services systematically in Greece under scientific supervision for non-Greek-speaking citizens.
+For the very first time, a public entity uses in a structured and consistent way, under scientific supervision, interpreting services for non-Greek-speaking citizens.

 Scientific Supervisor: Dr. Stefanos Vlachopoulos, Professor.

-The Programme deals with the management of knowledge and the process of translation from German into European minority languages.
+The Program’s scope is knowledge management and the translation process from German into European minority languages.

 WISSTRANS participants are professors and German-speaking students from five European countries (Denmark, Norway, Latvia, Austria and Greece).

-It has been deemed a model European Programme for universities in Norway by the Εrasmus Intensive Programmes committee at the University of Bergen (Norway).
+It has been deemed a model European Program for universities in Norway by the Εrasmus Intensive Program committee at the University of Bergen (Norway).